scepman/scepman-docs/docs/advanced-configuration/application-settings/azure-keyvault.md

 ## AppConfig:KeyVaultConfig:RootCertificateConfig:Subject

 The Root Certificate Subject.
 This setting is automatically configured during the setup.
-It is used only as input at the time of CA certificate creation and will not be used anyomre once a CA certificate exists.
+It is used only as input at the time of CA certificate creation and will not be used anymore once a CA certificate exists.

 {% hint style="danger" %}
 Changes can harm your service!